 Cache in device RAM with overflow on hard disk

-This write cache method uses VHDX differencing format:
+Write cache uses the VHDX differencing format:

 - When RAM is zero, the target device write cache is only written to the local disk.

 - When RAM is not zero, the target device write cache is written to RAM first.
 When RAM is full, the least recently used block of data is written to the local differencing disk to accommodate newer data on RAM.
-The amount of RAM specified is the non-paged kernel memory that the target device will consume.
+The amount of RAM specified is the non-paged kernel memory that the target device consumes.

 The amount of RAM specified does not change the local disk free space requirement.
-The more RAM assigned, the more vDisk IOs temporarily saved in RAM cache before all data gets flushed back to the VHDX file.
+The more RAM assigned, the more vDisk I/Os temporarily saved in RAM cache before all data gets flushed back to the VHDX file.
 The RAM reduces the initial VHDX expansion rate.

 Cache on a server